tejtw/zipline-tej/README.md

 ## Used packages and environment
 * Main package: Zipline
-* Python 3.8
+* Python 3.8 or above (currently support up to 3.11)
 * Microsoft Windows OS or macOS or Ubuntu
-* Other Python dependency packages: Pandas, Numpy, Logbook, Exchange-calendars
+* Other Python dependency packages: Pandas, Numpy, Logbook, Exchange-calendars, etc.

 ## How to install Zipline Reloaded modified by TEJ